 One truck can be sufficient to ship all the materials for a 3,3000-square-foot (3,065.8-square-meter) home kit.

 More Design Flexibility

-Regardless of the type of build, home floor plans often need to be altered during the construction process.
+Regardless of the build type, home floor plans often need to be altered during construction.
 Modular builds offer much less flexibility than home kits.

 For example, zoning issues with municipalities can commonly arise while seeking permits.
 If the floorplan doesn’t meet requirements, there is a solid chance that a component of the project or the entire home must be scrapped and built anew.

 Flexibility in the build is a huge advantage of home kits over modular builds.

 Again, since homeowners are responsible for assembling home kits, they have the discretion to determine how quickly the house will be constructed.

 Building it can take less than a week or up to months, depending on your construction timeline.

 The homeowner essentially becomes the general contractor when the kit is delivered to the site.